akibdabgar07/ExpenseTracker/README.md

 Features ->Add, edit, and delete Category ->View

 Featured -> On the dashboard. the list of categories should be visible along with the list of expenses.
-           When the user clicks on any specific category, it should be highlighted and the expense list should be filtered.
+           When the user search for any specific category, it should be highlighted and the expense list should be filtered.
           On the dashboard itself. total expense and total expense limit should be visible.

 Featured -> for deleting category/expense